Center for Children’s Health Assessment, Research Translation, and Combating Environmental Risk (CHARTER)

 • Develop and innovate science and discovery relevant to the impact that environmental exposures have on children’s health to meet the needs of families in Atlanta and beyond.

-• Foster and enhance partnerships between university researchers and communities, locally and nationally, to decrease environmental exposures and effectively translate impactful scientific findings, with the goal of reducing environmental racism and enhancing the health of children.
+• Foster and enhance partnerships between university researchers and communities, locally and nationally, to decrease environmental exposures and effectively translate impactful scientific findings, with the goal of reducing environmental risk and enhancing the health of children.

 Leadership